 - 8. Employer Contributions: The State contributes an actuarially determined percentage of the member's annual salary.
 Contributions determined in a given actuarial valuation go into effect two years after the actuarial valuation. - 9.
 Service: Employees receive credit for service while a member.
 In addition, a member may purchase credit for certain periods by making an additional contribution to purchase the additional service.
 Special rules and limits govern the purchase of additional service and the contribution required. - 10.
 Final Salary (Salary for Benefit Purposes): Final Salary includes base pay, longevity increases, up to 400 hours of overtime pay, holiday pay and the member's clothing allowance.
 For members who work more than 25 years, their Final Salary shall not be more than the Final Salary in the 25th year. - 11.
 Final Average Compensation (FAC): For members eligible to retire after June 30, 2012, their FAC will be based on the average of the highest five consecutive years of compensation, which includes base pay, longevity, up to 400 hours of overtime pay and holiday pay. - 12.
 Retirement - a.
 Eligibility: - (i) Members other than Superintendent of State Police can retire on or after the attainment of a 50% benefit multiplier. - (ii) The Superintendent of State Police may retire on or after age 60 if he has credit for 10 years of service. - b.
-Monthly Benefit: - (i) For members hired before June 30, 1, 2007: - (1) For members eligible to retire as of June 30, 2012, their benefit multiplier will be two and one half percent (2.5%) for a member's first twenty (20) total years, plus three percent (3%) for years after 20.
+Monthly Benefit: - (i) For members hired before June 30, 2007: - (1) For members eligible to retire as of June 30, 2012, their benefit multiplier will be two and one half percent (2.5%) for a member's first twenty (20) total years, plus three percent (3%) for years after 20.
 Their monthly benefit will be Final Salary times the benefit multiplier divided by 12. - (2) For members who become eligible to retire after July 1, 2012, their benefit multiplier will be two and one half percent (2.5%) for a member's years of service prior to July 1, 2012, plus two percent (2%) for years thereafter.
+Their monthly benefit will be FAC times the benefit multiplier divided by 12. - (ii) For members hired after June 30, 2007: Their benefit multiplier is two percent (2.0%) for all years of service.
 Their monthly benefit will be FAC times the benefit multiplier divided by 12.

-- (ii) The Superintendent of State Police receives a minimum benefit of 50% of FAC.
-The member also earns an additional 3% of FAC for each year of service in excess of 25. - (iii) In no event shall a member's original retirement allowance exceed sixty-five percent (65%) of FAC. - (iv) Benefits accrued as of June 30, 2012 are protected. - c.
+- (iii) The Superintendent of State Police receives a minimum benefit of 50% of FAC.
+The member also earns an additional 3% of FAC for each year of service in excess of 25. - (iv) In no event shall a member's original retirement allowance exceed sixty-five percent (65%) of FAC. - (v) Benefits accrued as of June 30, 2012 are protected. - c.
 Payment Form: Benefits are paid as a monthly life annuity.
 There are no optional forms of payment available. - d.
 Death benefit: After the death of a retired member, if the member was married, a benefit will be paid to the spouse equal to 2.00% of the member's Final Salary for each year of service.
 There is a minimum benefit of 25% of Final Salary.
 Benefits are increased one-third for each dependent child.
 The maximum benefit is 50% of Final Salary.
 Benefits may not begin before the spouse is age 40, and benefits stop upon the spouse's death or remarriage.
 Effective July 1, 2012, death benefits will be based on FAC, and not Final Salary.